Accolade Holding

-The company owns a network of 26 industrial parks located in the Czech Republic, Poland, Germany, and Slovakia, as well as (since 2017) Brno–Tuřany Airport.
+The company owns a network of 26 industrial parks located in the Czech Republic, Poland, Germany, and Slovakia, as well as (since 2017) Brno-Tuřany Airport.
 In addition, the company provides premises for the development and certification of autonomous vehicles near the West Bohemian town of Stříbro.

 History

 Accolade Group was established in the Czech Republic in 2011 and is owned by Milan Kratina and Zdeněk Šoustal.
 In 2014, the company expanded to Poland, where many of their parks are built on former brownfield land.
 In the same year, the company established an investment fund for industrial properties, Accolade Fund Sicav.

-Since 2017, Accolade has been the owner of Brno–Tuřany Airport, the second busiest airport in the Czech Republic.
+Since 2017, Accolade has been the owner of Brno-Tuřany Airport, the second busiest airport in the Czech Republic.
 The company also has plans to provide a proving ground for the development and certification of autonomous vehicles near the West Bohemian town of Stříbro.

 In 2018, Accolade Group owned and leased 750,000 sqm of industrial land for rent.
 In 2019, the portfolio of their commercial properties was 1.3 million sqm, with a value of just under €1,134 billion.

-The company's commercial property portfolio is mostly in Czech Republic and Poland.
+The company's commercial property portfolio is mostly in the Czech Republic and Poland.
 Since 2018, Accolade has moved into the industrial property market in Germany, and since 2019 in Slovakia.
 In March 2020, the company was ranked #56 on a list of the fastest-growing companies in Europe by the Financial Times, ranking in the top five in the real-estate sector and #1 in the Czech Republic.